 What Types of People Foster Animals?

 People from all walks of life find fostering a rewarding experience.
 Some families foster as a way to teach their children about compassion and responsibility in a creative and collaborative way.
 Home schooling families have found fostering a great teaching endeavor.
 Youth have done it for community service projects, either for schools or through organizations like Girl Scouts and 4-H. Retired people find fostering a greatly rewarding way to spend their retirement years without the commitment of adopting a pet.
 Whatever your reason, foster care helps give animals the best chance for a successful adoption!
-We ask for at least a six-month commitment.

 What Expectations does Angel’s Wish have of Fosters?